-Chinkapin Oak has dark green deciduous foliage on a tree with a round habit of growth.
-The serrated narrow leaves turn coppery-bronze in fall.
+English Oak has dark green deciduous foliage on a tree with a round habit of growth.
+The lobed leaves do not develop any appreciable fall colour.
 However, the fruit can be messy in the landscape and may require occasional clean-up.